tdurouchoux/dsview_vault/topics/Library/PyMDE.md

 type: Library
 ---

-A Python library for Minimum Distortion Embedding, used for generating embeddings from high-dimensional data.
+A Python library implementing Minimum Distortion Embedding for generating embeddings from high-dimensional vectors or graphs.